GabsEdits/gxbs.dev/content/blog/posts/zed---after-one-month.md

 date: 2024-08-20T17:15:00+03:00
 author:
   - Gabriel Cozma
-description: After using Zed for a month, I've decided to write a follow-up post about it, and how I feel about it now.
 comments: giscus
 prev: Zed - My New Code Editor
 next: Zen - An Browser with a Lot of Potential